SamueleCrispino/yet-another-pyspark-deltalake-project/README.md

 This repository contains an example of pyspark delta-lake ETL configurable using appropriate json files

 ### Project Intro
 The first version of this project was composed by a specific number of pyspark job, one for each ETL operation needed according to assignment requirements.
-I've left one of that job in the root/old_version_example/ folder.
+I've left one of them job in the root/old_version_example/ folder.

-After the first version my my efforts have been aimed at trying to abstract the etl operations as much as possible in order to obtain a single main class that can be configured in a "light" way through json files passed as an argument.
+After the first version my efforts have been aimed at trying to abstract the etl operations as much as possible in order to obtain a single main class that can be configured in a "light" way through json files passed as an argument.

 This kind of work have increased considerably the complexity of the whole project so i apologize in advance if there are some logic options still not well handled.